apache/incubator-seata-website/docs/en-us/quickstart.md

-# Dragonfly Quick Start
+# Fescar Quick Start

-In this quick start guide, you will get a feeling of Dragonfly by starting a [SuperNode](overview/terminology.md) (the server) in your Docker container, installing the Dragonfly client (the client), and then downloading a container image and a general file, which are likely what you'll be doing frequently in your use case.
+In this quick start guide, you will get a feeling of Fescar by starting a [SuperNode](overview/terminology.md) (the server) in your Docker container, installing the Fescar client (the client), and then downloading a container image and a general file, which are likely what you'll be doing frequently in your use case.

 ## Prerequisites